Table of Contents

 4. Same single/collection shape.

-5. Qualifier overlap:
+5. Qualifier ambiguity:

 Examples: